Afifa637/TimeLess_watch_marketplace/README.md

 cp .env.example .env
 ```

-Open `.env` in any text editor and set the values (see [Environment Variables](#-environment-variables) below).
-The defaults in the example file work out of the box for local Docker use.
+Open `.env.example` in any text editor and set the values.

 ### Step 3 — Build and start everything